 Writing and publishing

-• UPPER CASE: abbreviations, very short headings, legal document headers, code constants
+- UPPER CASE: abbreviations, very short standalone headings, legal document headers, code constants

 Platform-specific norms

-• Google and Meta ads: headline fields typically use title case or sentence case depending on platform guidelines (Meta recommends sentence case for ad headlines since 2021)
+- Google and Meta ads: headline fields typically use title case or sentence case; Meta's creative best practices generally favor sentence case for ad copy

-• Twitter/X and Instagram: sentence case for body copy; title case often used for emphasis in hashtags
+- Twitter/X and Instagram: sentence case for body copy; title case sometimes used for hashtag emphasis

-• UI/UX design: modern design systems (Google Material, Apple HIG) recommend sentence case for most UI text including buttons, labels, and navigation items
+- UI/UX design: modern design systems (Google Material, Apple HIG, Microsoft Fluent) recommend sentence case for most UI text including buttons, labels, and navigation

 Academic writing

-• AP Stylebook: title case for formal titles; sentence case for most news headlines in digital publications
+- AP Stylebook: title case for formal titles; sentence case widely used for news headlines in digital publications

 Trusting the output for brand names and acronyms

-Any case converter, including this one, treats all words as ordinary text. "iPhone" becomes "Iphone" in title case.
+Any case converter - including this one - treats all words as ordinary text. "iPhone" becomes "Iphone" in title case.
 "NASA" becomes "Nasa" in sentence case. "eBay" becomes "Ebay" or "EBAY."
-Always review the output and restore brand names, acronyms, and proper names with special casing manually after converting.
+Always review the output and restore brand names, acronyms, and proper names with special capitalization manually after converting.

 Assuming "Is" and "Are" should be lowercase in title case